 NEP uses derivative instruments (primarily interest rate swaps) to manage the interest rate cash flow risk associated with outstanding and expected future debt issuances and borrowings.
 NEP records all derivative instruments that are required to be marked to market as either assets or liabilities on its consolidated balance sheets and measures them at fair value each reporting period.
-NEP does not utilize hedge accounting for its derivatives.
+NEP does not utilize hedge accounting for its derivative instruments.
 All changes in the derivatives' fair value are recognized in interest expense in NEP's consolidated statements of income (loss).
-At December 31, 2020 and 2019, the net notional amounts of the interest rate contracts were approximately \$7,088 million and \$6,859 million, respectively.
+At December 31, 2021 and 2020, the net notional amounts of the interest rate contracts were approximately \$7,873 million and \$7,088 million, respectively.

 During 2019, NEP reclassified approximately \$6 million from AOCI to interest expense primarily because the related future transactions being hedged were no longer going to occur.
-At December 31, 2020, NEP's AOCI does not include any amounts related to discontinued cash flow hedges.
+At December 31, 2021, NEP's AOCI does not include any amounts related to discontinued cash flow hedges.
 Cash flows from the interest rate swap contracts are reported in cash flows from operating activities in NEP's consolidated statements of cash flows.